oseparovic/MCGExtracted/README.md

 * FST - compression format extractable with cMunsta's extraction tools.
 Contains file names.
 * PAK - compression format extractable with cMunsta's extraction tools.
 Only has indices stored so filenames and extensions are hard to determine.
 Furthermore it seems it compresses into an indextable so when you extract you'll get compressed files along with a bunch of empty files where no file was compressed into.
 * tga - image format viewable with free software like irfanview
-* shp - unknown.
-Possibly shape source from autocad or other 3d software
+* shp - some kind of spritemap/animation set.
+You can view/edit/create them with the [IconsTool](http://luis-guzman.com/IconsTool.html)
 * fit - FIT data.
 All of these appear to be plaintext and contain descriptive variables like mech names and tonnage and rotations etc
 * fnt - unknown
 * abi - unknown